GuyFarley/reading-notes/class06.md

-# Activate Web Pages with JavaScript
+# Class 06: Activate Web Pages with JavaScript

 ## What is JavaScript?